dbcli/mycli/README.md

                                     section of myclirc file.
       --list-dsn                    list of DSN configured into the [alias_dsn] section of myclirc file.
+      --list-ssh-config             list of ssh configuration in the ssh config.
       -R, --prompt TEXT             Prompt format (Default: "\t \u@\h:\d> ").
       -l, --logfile FILENAME        Log every query and its results to a file.
       --defaults-group-suffix TEXT  Read MySQL config groups with the specified